AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47232-coupon-is-not-applied-when-same-as-billing-address-is-checked.md

 1. Install clean 2.4-develop.
 1. Create a simple product with weight = *8*.
 1. Create a new customer with default billing and shipping address.
-1. Create a cart price rule with coupon.
+1. Create a cart price rule with a coupon.
     * In **[!UICONTROL Conditions]** sections, add *Total Weight equals or greater than 5*
 1. Try to create a new order in the Commerce [!UICONTROL Admin].
     * Use the customer created just now